Girl Shy, with Clark Wilson, theatre organ

 Comic genius Harold Lloyd’s masterpiece, 1924’s Girl Shy, is a silent film tour de force of subtle wit, physical slapstick, and old-time charm.
-Today’s premier theatre organist, Clark Wilson, provides original, period authentic accompaniment.
+Today’s premier theatre organist, Clark Wilson, provides it with original, period authentic accompaniment.
 And the evening begins with a classic Laurel and Hardy short!

 Oliver stands to inherit a large fortune from his rich Uncle Bernal, with the condition that he be happily married.
 But when Mrs. Hardy walks out just before Uncle Bernal is due for a visit, Stanley is pressed into duty (and into drag) to impersonate Oliver’s loving spouse.